 Regional Economic Development Grants

-The Regional Economic Development Grants (RED Grants) program is a $50.85 million (over nine years) State Government initiative that invests in local projects to stimulate economic growth and development in regional Western Australia.
+The Regional Economic Development Grants (RED Grants) program is a State Government initiative that is investing $55.85 million over ten years in locally-driven projects to stimulate economic growth and development in regional Western Australia.

 HELPFUL INFORMATION FOR GRANT APPLICANTS